perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromCurrentPageOrderByPropAlias.md

 # List Child Pages From Current Page Ordered By Property Alias
-This snippet below displays the child pages from a chosen node using a content picker macro parameter.
 This snippet below displays all of the child pages ordered by a property on all the child pages in ascending order.
-This is done by passing in the property alias to sort in as a macro parameter.
+This is done by passing in the property alias to sort by as a macro parameter.

 ## Macro Parameters